typelevel/typelevel.github.com/posts/2017-03-01-four-ways-to-escape-a-cake.md

 Pretty simple, by the standards of what we’ve seen so far.

-## Contravariance is the root of all...
+## Contravariance is the root of all…

 But things break down when we try to call `iter(n)`.
 Keep in mind that `n: U#Needle` and the expected type is `u.Needle`.
 Specifically: since